 What is Email Marketing Automation?

-You may think that email marketing is too difficult to do, but there are a ton of email service providers (ESPs) out there that provide automated email marketing programs.
+You may think that email marketing is too difficult to do, but many email service providers (ESPs) out there provide automated email marketing programs.

 For example, a customer just purchased from you.
 Without email, they probably have to rely on your website or customer service team to help if there’s an issue with your order.

-With an automated purchase email series, you can set up an email to send with the details of their order, as well as shipping and delivery information.
-You can also include other emails in this series, such as how to use the product or service they bought, and you can even request that they review their purchase after a period of time.
+With an automated purchase email series, you can set up an email to send with the details of their order and shipping and delivery information.
+You can also include other emails in this series, such as how to use the product or service they bought, and you can even request that they review their purchase after some time.

-Email automation really helps small businesses look like larger businesses and engage with their customers to keep them happy and coming back.
-It’s also a great way to market new products, send promotions to your loyal customers, and provide “community” information to build up your brand awareness and visibility.
+Email automation helps small businesses look like larger businesses and engage with their customers to keep them happy and coming back.
+It’s also a great way to market new products, send promotions to loyal customers, and provide “community” information to build your brand awareness and visibility.

 Some key things to do when building your email strategy:

-- The first step is to always build your email list.
-You’ll need to set up a form and call-to-action (CTA) on your website or even your social media page.
+- The first step is to make your email list.
+You’ll need to set up a form and call-to-action (CTA) on your website or social media page.

-- For purchases, create an auto-responder with their order details, but also consider going further with an email series that gives them more information and even sends reminders when their package has arrived.
+- For purchases, create an auto-responder with their order details.
+Consider going further with an email series that gives them more information and even sends reminders when their package has arrived.

 5. Create an Affiliate Marketing Program

-You don’t have to do very much to create an affiliate marketing program thanks to some of the tools out there.
+Thanks to some of the tools out there, you don’t have to do very much to create an affiliate marketing program.

 How Affiliate Marketing Works